 Don’t Wait – Schedule an Eye Exam

-One other way to tell you need an eye exam is if it’s been more than a year since your last one.
+One other way to tell if you need an eye exam is if it’s been more than a year since your last one.
 You could be in the early stages of a symptom-free eye problem.
 Or, you could have diabetes or blood pressure issues that may be discovered in your next exam.
 Even if you have 20/20 vision, an annual eye exam is the best way to take care of your eyes.

-If you’re experiencing any of the issues listed here – headaches, squinting, blurred vision, aching eyes or stabbing pain – schedule an eye exam right away.
-Other symptoms like floaters, changes in eye appearance and sensitivity to light are also signs to take seriously.
+If you’re experiencing any of the issues listed here – headaches, squinting, blurred vision, aching eyes, or stabbing pain – schedule an eye exam right away.
+Other symptoms like floaters, changes in eye appearance, and sensitivity to light are also signs to take seriously.

 Contact a Barnet Dulaney Perkins Eye Center near you.
 You can also call 602-603-4247 to schedule an eye exam.